-1.7.1a Do you have, are you engaged in, or covered by: Yes No No Information - an international enforcement strategy and/or action plan? - formal international cooperation, such as an international enforcement network?

-- a national enforcement strategy and/or action plan? \square - formal national interagency cooperation, such as a national interagency enforcement committee?
-If 'Yes' to any of the above, please specify the level of engagem ant and nrow ido odditio nal details: - In regional level, ASEAN Member States through ASE Wildlife Enforcement (AWG-CITES-WE) have strategy and activitiate AN Working Group on C CITES a
+1.7.1a Do you have, are you engaged in, or covered by: Yes No No Information - an international enforcement strategy and/or action plan? $\square$ - formal international cooperation, such as an international enforcement network? $\boxtimes$ - a national enforcement strategy and/or action plan? $\square$ formal national interagency cooperation, such as a national interagency enforcement committee? $\boxtimes$ If 'Yes' to any of the above, please specify the level of engagement and provide additional details: